nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 ### 3.4 List pruning

+To only keep relevant presentations on the list, maintainers MUST remove entries after a specified period of time.
+For instance, a presentations could be removed a week after they were added.

+Clients MUST re-submit their registration before that period of time has passed, if they want to keep their presentation on the list (once a day, for instance).

+Maintainers MUST remove presentations which ``expirationDate`` has passed from the list.

 ### 3.5 Caching

 Since processing the list becomes more costly as it grows, HTTP cache headers MUST be used to avoid reprocessing unchanged lists.